GatoGraphQL/GatoGraphQL/README.md

 - `POP_SERVER_DISABLEJS` (_true_|_false_): Strip the output of all Javascript code.

+- `POP_SERVER_USEGENERATETHEMEOUTPUTFILES` (_true_|_false_): Indicates that we are using all the output files produced from running `/generate-theme/` in this environment, namely:

+    - resourceloader-bundle-mapping.json
+    - resourceloader-generatedfiles.json
+    - All `pop-memory/` files

 ### Decentralization: enabling crossdomain

 To have a website consume data coming from other domains, crossdomain access must be allowed.
 For this, edit your .htaccess file like this: